shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 ### The content of "secret.txt" in storage account is your medal, mazal tov hacker cracker!

 #### Bonus:
-Go back to the beginning, and try steal user2 identity using silver ticket (Seamless SSO) instead of password reset
+Go back to the beginning, and try steal your target user identity using silver ticket (Seamless SSO) instead of password reset
 </details>